Limo123123/rpi5-bullseye/README.md

 To Help this Project you will to have to edit Images and will have to open a Pull Request where you Puplish a readme file where how to fix that Problem stands.
 I wont recommend to use PiKiss anymore.
 I am supporting Pi-Apps, but if PiKiss's Repository Owner dosen't want to Contribute for the PiKiss version for Pi-Apps, i wont use it anymore.
 I just wanted to say this.
 I don't mean that you mustn't use PiKiss.
 It's just an recomendation.
+We cant just upload the Code for it here.
+So i will create an Script for Install